prasunparate/E-Authentication-using-QR-code-and-OTP/README.md

 This is how you can run the project.

 This project is all about the authentication of the user if he/she has already registered their data in the database.
-Basically, one with the authentic credentials can log in to its user profile other wise they are discarded.
-Moreover, its a two way authentication system in which user have to enter OTP and also have to scan the QR code.
+This project focuses on user authentication by verifying if their data is already registered in the database.
+Users with valid credentials can log in to their profiles, while others are denied access.
+Additionally, it implements a two-factor authentication system, requiring users to enter an OTP and scan a QR code.